glanceapp/community-widgets/widgets/proxmox-ve-node-stats-by-ralphocdol/README.md

     {{ if eq (.String "status") "running" }}
     ```

-3. To display if its LXC or Qemu and also display the guest ID, replace
+3. To display if its LXC or VM/Qemu and also display the guest ID, replace
     ```html
     <div>({{ .String "status" }})</div>
     ```